 Zinc (Lactate) 7.5 mg

 Zinc is an essential mineral that is a component of more than 300 enzymes that support normal healing, fertility in adults and growth in children, protein synthesis, cell reproduction, vision, immune function, and protection against free radicals, among other functions.
 Zinc supports normal growth and development during pregnancy.

 Molybdenum is an essential trace mineral that supports the proper function of certain enzyme-dependent processes, including the metabolism of iron, which is extremely important for pregnant women.

 What are prenatal vitamins?

-These are specially formulated multivitamins that make up for any nutritional deficiencies in the mother's diet during pregnancy.
-While the supplements contain numerous vitamins and minerals, their folic acid, iron and calcium content are especially important.
+Prenatal vitamins are specially formulated multivitamins that make up for any nutritional deficiencies in the mother's diet during pregnancy.
+While they contain numerous vitamins and minerals, their Folate, iron and calcium content are especially important.*

-Why do pregnant women need high levels of folic acid, iron and calcium?
+Why do pregnant women need high levels of Folate, iron, and calcium?

-Folic acid promotes the development of the fetal central nervous system, and healthful diets containing adequate folic acid may reduce a womans risk of having a child with a brain or spinal cord defect.
-Folic acid is a B vitamin that promotes normal cell replication and growth.
-There are natural sources of folic acid: green, leafy vegetables, nuts, beans and citrus fruits.
-It's also found in many fortified breakfast cereals and some vitamin supplements.
-Calcium during pregnancy may help a new mother maintain her own bone density as the fetus uses the mineral for bone growth.
+Folate promotes the development of the fetal central nervous system and healthful diets containing adequate Folate may reduce a woman’s risk of having a child with a brain or spinal cord defect.
+Folate is a B vitamin that promotes normal cell replication and growth.
+Natural sources of Folate include green leafy vegetables, nuts, beans and citrus fruits.
+It is also found in many fortified breakfast cereals and some vitamin supplements.
+Calcium supplementation during pregnancy may help an expectant mother maintain her own bone density as the fetus requires calcium for optimal bone growth.
 Iron helps both the mother and baby's blood carry oxygen.
-While a daily vitamin supplement is no substitute for a healthy diet, most women need supplements to make sure they get adequate levels of these minerals.
+While a daily vitamin supplement is no substitute for a healthy diet, most women need supplements to make sure they get adequate levels of these minerals.*